arocegue/dataAnalyticsBootcamp/HW10/README.md

 In this section, you’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
 Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, complete the following steps:

-1. Note that you’ll use the provided files (climate_starter.ipynb and hawaii.sqlite) to complete your climate analysis and data exploration.
+1. Note that you’ll use the provided files (`climate_starter.ipynb` and `hawaii.sqlite`) to complete your climate analysis and data exploration.
-2. Use the SQLAlchemy create_engine() function to connect to your SQLite database.
+2. Use the SQLAlchemy `create_engine()` function to connect to your SQLite database.
-3. Use the SQLAlchemy automap_base() function to reflect your tables into classes, and then save references to the classes named station and measurement.
+3. Use the SQLAlchemy `automap_base()` function to reflect your tables into classes, and then save references to the classes named `station` and `measurement`.
 4. Link Python to the database by creating a SQLAlchemy session.
 5. Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.